danielbr/Business--Shipping/Business-Shipping/doc/README.txt

     web interface at <http://rt.cpan.org>.
 The author will be notified, and then you'll automatically be notified of progress on your bug as the author makes changes.

-KNOWN BUGS
-    See the "doc/Todo" file for a comprehensive list of known bugs.

 CREDITS
     Many people have contributed to this software, please see the "CREDITS"